arvarus/basic-rules-engine/readme.md

 This is a basic rules engine that can be used to evaluate rules and set a result.

+## Golden rules

+- The evaluate function must return a boolean
+- The evaluate function must not change the context
+- The evaluate function must not change the results

+- The action function must not change the context
+- The action function must not change the results
+- The action function must return a partial result

+- The rules are evaluated in the order they are added
+- The rules are evaluated until the first rule that returns true

 ## Usage

 ```javascript